Hearing you have stage 3 breast cancer can bring many questions – about your diagnosis, survival, treatments, and more.

 - The cancer has spread to the lymph nodes near the breastbone.

 There could be a tumor of any size or no tumor at all.
 In addition, cancer has invaded the chest wall or skin of the breast.
 There’s inflammation or ulcers of the skin.
-In addition, one of the following applies:
+One of the following also applies:

 - Cancer is found in 10 or more of the underarm lymph nodes.